git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 ```

 yt is written in Python as well as Cython.
 Though there is already a testing framework for both, there are few key issues with them, described as follows:
-  * Code coverage in both launguages is less than X%
+  * Code coverage in both languages is less than X%
   * Previous attempts have been made for Cython code coverage but that has resulted in appreciably slowing down the build runtime (done by [Kacper Kowalik](https://github.com/Xarthisius))
   * Answer testing takes a lot of time to run

 Starting point to expand test cases is by adding support for different geometries (cartesian, cylindrical, and spherical coordinates) and data styles (particle data, mesh data, including uniform resolution, octree, patch AMR, and unstructured meshes).
 Using the existing test functions `fake_random_ds`, `fake_amr_ds`, and `fake_particle_ds` I can define a `fake_test_datasets` generators.
-Using this a given functionality could be tested for different underlying geometries and data sytles.
+Using this a given functionality could be tested for different underlying geometries and data styles.

-Using this analysis, I plan to identify yt modules that require more unit testing.
+With this analysis, I plan to identify yt modules that require more unit testing.
 This breakdown has been listed in [Phase 1](https://github.com/git-abhishek/gsoc-2018/blob/master/Abhishek_Singh_Proposal.md#phase-1) and [Phase 2](https://github.com/git-abhishek/gsoc-2018/blob/master/Abhishek_Singh_Proposal.md#phase-2) weekly schedule.
 An attempt to include as much cython code as possible in the main test suite would be made, without affecting the runtime.

-I aim to use [Coverage](https://coverage.readthedocs.io/en/coverage-4.5.1/) and [Nose Timer](https://pypi.python.org/pypi/nose-timer) tools with the existing Nose framework.
+I aim to use [Coverage](https://coverage.readthedocs.io/en/coverage-4.5.1/) and [Nose Timer](https://pypi.Python.org/pypi/nose-timer) tools with the existing Nose framework.
 Coverage tells us which areas of code are untouched by a given code flow and thus helps in improving code coverage.
 Using nose-timer, we can get the runtime of a test case and thus it would help me in publishing before and after reports for test runtime.

 ### 3. Improving Test Runtime

-* Unit tests could be made faster by identifying the tests that are doing heavy lifting and then simplfying them.
+* Unit tests could be made faster by identifying the tests that are doing the heavy lifting and then simplifying them.
 For example, tests could be using big dataset where the same could be done by using a smaller dataset.
 Similarly, test cases could be using a dataset when not required.

-* Besides the gain achieved by pruning the unit tests, **test runtime** could be reduced heavly by improving the answer testing and image comparison tests.
+* Besides the gain achieved by pruning the unit tests, **test runtime** could be reduced heavily by improving the answer testing and image comparison tests.
 Instead of these heavy tests, expected values of the function could be compared with a pre-computed value.
 For example:
-  * Instead of pixel by pixel comparison of images, one could compare the [perceptual hash](http://phash.org/) values.
+  * Instead of pixel-by-pixel comparison of images, one could compare the [perceptual hash](http://phash.org/) values.
   * Using Matplotlib's [image testing](https://matplotlib.org/1.5.3/devel/testing.html) approach we can compare the gold images (known-correct images) with the generated image [ImageComparisonTest](https://github.com/matplotlib/matplotlib/blob/5e52ce11ab59176a467dd2c68db8c5e1fbc20a24/lib/matplotlib/testing/decorators.py#L282) and thus remove the current plot/image answer tests like [FieldValuesTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L410), [AllFieldValuesTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L443), [ProjectionValuesTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L467), [PixelizedProjectionValuesTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L518), [GridValuesTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L555), [VerifySimulationSameTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L577), [GridHierarchyTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L597), [ParentageRelationshipsTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L614), [SimulatedHaloMassFunctionTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L638), [AnalyticHaloMassFunctionTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L664), [VRImageComparisonTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L710) and others.

-* As pointed by [Colin Marc](https://github.com/colinmarc), OSX runtime is more than the linux environment.
+* As pointed by [Colin Marc](https://github.com/colinmarc), OSX runtime is more than the Linux environment.
 One of the reasons for this is due to the `before_install` section of the travis.yml file.
-In [OSX](https://travis-ci.org/yt-project/yt/jobs/355567514) it takes 277.30s however, in [linux](https://travis-ci.org/yt-project/yt/jobs/355567513) it takes 7.13s (for a random run).
-Thus a small amount of time could be spent in this task, if its possible to reduce this and get a straight away gain of 4 minutes in each build.
+In [OSX](https://travis-ci.org/yt-project/yt/jobs/355567514) it takes 277.30s however, in [Linux](https://travis-ci.org/yt-project/yt/jobs/355567513) it takes 7.13s (for a random run).
+Thus a small amount of time could be spent on this task to see if it is feasible to reduce and get immediately a gain of 4 minutes in each build.

 ## Schedule of Deliverables